 Guyra, Glen Innes, Deepwater, Glencoe, Sandy Flat, Boonah…names of small Australian towns we’d rolled through in the last week.
 I couldn’t conjure up an image of a single one.
-Just as package tourists on 10 day/ 14 country European vacations, all the places had blended into one.
+Just like a bedraggled package touriston 10 day/ 14 country European vacations, all the places had blended into one for me.

 There were tumble-down general stores and tidy parks.
 Grey nomads pulling caravans and weathered cowboys working the range.

 There were leisurely mid-day picnics and long, cold nights huddled in the tent.
 There were misty mornings of impossible beauty and successive hills of minimal merit.

 At day’s end there was the usual hunt for a safe place to sleep.
 A nearby creek meant water for washing up.
 A bush camp meant a silvery moon and a million stars.